 Lungfish are unique because they breathe air and can survive in water with low oxygen levels.
 They also have a vascular lung, which allows them to breathe air and extract oxygen from it.
 They are the only living lineage of animals with amphibian traits, and they’re unique because they breathe air and can survive with low oxygen levels.

-Where It Lives
+Where Lungfish Lives

 Lungfish can be found in freshwater, and they inhabit a variety of earth’s environments.
 In the past, lungfish were primarily found in the African region.
 However, now they have been widely introduced to other regions around the world.

-Lungfish have traditionally been found in places including Australia, Laos, and Bolivia.
+They have traditionally been found in places including Australia, Laos, and Bolivia.
 They have also been introduced to other regions including Europe and North America.

-Lungfish are mostly found near the water’s edge, as they have adapted to live in brackish estuaries and freshwater lakes as well as swamps and mangrove forests.
+They are mostly found near the water’s edge, as they have adapted to live in brackish estuaries and freshwater lakes as well as swamps and mangrove forests.
 They also live in the mouths of rivers as well as the coastlines of estuaries and bays.
 In addition, lungfish can be found living at high altitudes and high latitudes, even though their natural habitat is near the water.

 Lungfish are not fussy eaters!
 They will eat whatever is available to them.
 These fish usually eat small invertebrates like worms and insects.
 They also eat plant detritus, zooplankton, or anything that is small enough for them to swallow.